Nikola84ca/Team-Profile-Generator/README.md

 ```

 ## Credits

 I would like to thank all the teachers and TA of the EdX bootcamp for all the content provided and study materials.
 I found the information needed to implement the checkbox in the [www.npmjs.com](https://www.npmjs.com/package/inquirer) website.

 ## Project Status and Upcoming Improvements

-The app is functional and easy to launch and use, the user can easily create the README file and add all the descriptions and data needed.
-The next step will be to include pics and gif through a link and also create a web application with a nice html/css structure that will allow users to select the directory where they want to create their README file and follow the same procedure of the prompt commands to generate it.
+The app is functional and easy to launch and use, the user can easily create the Team.html file and add all the descriptions and data needed for each team member needed.
+The next step will be to improve the web page created with a more user friendly html/css structure.

 ## Collaborations and Contributions